pbdsce/Smart-Voting-App/README.md

 We propose a Blockchain based solution for solving various problems faced in the voting process.
 This project is a simple attempt to design and build an electronic voting system; where we make use of *Solidity Smart Contracts* to create a decentralized voting application (DApp).

 Our implementation consists of a web interface to allow user to interact with the blockchain, rest api to handle required records of data.
-For a private blockchain, we've used go-based Ethereum implementation-[geth](https://geth.ethereum.org/docs/).

 This project is inspired by [this paper](https://skemman.is/bitstream/1946/31161/1/Research-Paper-BBEVS.pdf).